 Know Your Risk for Getting HPV

-A risk factor is anything that increases your chance of getting a disease, such as cancer.
+A risk factor is anything that raises your chance of getting a disease, such as cancer.
 Almost everyone who is sexually active and not vaccinated for HPV (human papillomavirus) will get the virus.
 You can get HPV from skin-to-skin (sexual) contact, such as vaginal sex, anal sex, or oral (mouth) sex.
-You can get it from someone who has the virus, even if they don’t have symptoms.
+You can get it from someone who has the virus, even if they do not have symptoms.

-- having or had a sexually transmitted infection (STI), including warts on your vagina, anus, or penis.
+- A sexually transmitted infection (STI), including warts on your vagina, anus, or penis.

-- having an autoimmune disorder, such as lupus or sarcoidosis.
+- An autoimmune disorder, such as lupus or sarcoidosis.

 Know Your Risk for Getting Cancer Caused by HPV

 Having HPV raises your risk of getting a cancer caused by HPV.
 The types of HPV that cause cancer fall into 2 groups, low-risk and high-risk.

 - Low-risk HPV can cause genital warts, but it usually does not lead to serious health problems.

 - High-risk HPV can lead to cancer, even years after infection.